Guitar Hero III: Legends of Rock: Release

 Activision's original announcement of Guitar Hero III: Legends of Rock indicated a planned release in their 2008 fiscal year, ending on March 31, 2008.; RedOctane later clarified a release in the last quarter of 2007, and further revealed that all versions of the game would feature wireless controllers as well as online multiplayer and downloadable content.
 The game was officially announced by Activision and RedOctane on May 23, 2007, for the PlayStation 2, PlayStation 3, Wii and Xbox 360.
 Budcat Creations ported the game to the PlayStation 2, and Vicarious Visions ported it to the Wii.
-In September 2007, Aspyr announced they would be publishing Guitar Hero III: Legends of Rock for the Microsoft Windows and Mac OS X ports.
-Demos of Guitar Hero III: Legends of Rock appeared in Tony Hawk's Proving Ground for the Xbox 360 in the Xbox Live Marketplace, and from the Internet as an ISO image.
+In September 2007, Aspyr announced they would be publishing Guitar Hero III: Legends of Rock for Microsoft Windows and Mac OS X. Demos of Guitar Hero III: Legends of Rock appeared in Tony Hawk's Proving Ground for the Xbox 360 in the Xbox Live Marketplace, and from the Internet as an ISO image.
 The demo features five songs ("Lay Down", "Rock You Like a Hurricane", "Even Flow", "Hit Me with Your Best Shot", and "The Metal") played within the Desert Rock Tour venue.
 As shipped, the game did not offer offline Co-Op Quickplay mode, a feature that was included in Guitar Hero II.
 This mode was added to the Xbox 360 and PlayStation 3 versions via a patch.